-MailChimp are not only creating new features and marketing to perfection, they create robust, nurturing side-funnels as well — so, from their feature landing pages, you sign up and find yourself starting to flow in their “new-feature” email drip funnel, rather than inside their main funnel.
+MailChimp is not only creating new features and marketing to perfection, its creating robust, nurturing side-funnels as well — so, from their feature landing pages, you sign up and find yourself starting to flow in their “new-feature” email drip funnel, rather than inside their main funnel.

 This new-feature funnel will eventually lead you to their main product funnel (promoting their principal email automation product) — even though your entry point originated solely from their new feature release.”